HITECHCRIME/HC_SG67_Why/README.md

 thoughts, why can't you die
-problems i despise, truthful wrapped in morbid lies, morbid lies i testify to these moments fullest in angst
+problems i despise, truthful wrapped in morbid lies, morbid lies

+i testify to these moments
+fullest in angst -
-- diversify in horrors (intensify) angst so bright i feel day-capped
+diversify in horrors (intensify) angst so bright i feel day-capped
 (angst repetition change)

-shining captured light to these moments promise promise you'll never wake up alive treating to bring them  down treating to bring them down array of lies
+shining captured light to these moments

+promise promise

+you'll never wake up alive
+treating to bring them  down
+treating to bring them down
+array of lies

--dish out, flip sides
+dish out, flip sides
-pull up
-- crib so exposed
+pull up - crib so exposed
+run protocol routing actives
+(on routine basis)
+collective darkness
- - run protocol routing actives (on routine basis) collective darkness make it into a symbol of a world anew
+make it into a
+symbol of a world anew

-village run by few who can't stand it
+village run by few
+who can't stand it

-burn the proof, activating faces (activating phases)
+burn the proof,
+activating faces (activating phases)

 reverb
 my fucking